patrickweng7/vip/Notebook-Yisu-Ma.md

 # **Fall 2021**
 ## Week 4: September 16th - September 22nd (2021)
 ### Lecture Overviews
-* Splited into different bootcamps (Bootcamp 2)
+* Split into different Bootcamp (Bootcamp 2)
 * Introduced Kaggle Competitions
 * Talked about the Titanic disaster problem
 * Introduced Scikit (scikit-learn.org) for machine learning prediction model
 * The results are: 1 = survived, 0 = did not survive
 * Talked about the difference between test.csv and train.csv
 * Introduced pandas and NumPy in the reference notes
-* Requested codominant results in groups final csv files
+* Requested codominant results in groups final CSV files
 ### Groupwork notes
-* Sat up discord channel and met online during weekend
+* Sat up discord channel and met online during the weekend
-* The meeting records are here :https://docs.google.com/document/d/1WVhgmRNwyJxAAaGPhp5YT6-aHzeGc_kS8ewx94U4Myw/edit
+* The meeting records are here:https://docs.google.com/document/d/1WVhgmRNwyJxAAaGPhp5YT6-aHzeGc_kS8ewx94U4Myw/edit
 * Dropped the parameters that we thought are not important
-* Recorded codominant results in our csv files
+* Recorded codominant results in our CSV files
 * Chosen model: SVC_sigmoid
+* Removed some parameters that are not useful to our model:
+1. Name
+2.PassengerID
+3.Ticket Number
+4.Fare
+* The parameters we chose:
+1. Pclass
+2. Sex
+3. Parch
+4. Embark
+5. SibSp (Because families would stay together)
+* While we were trying different models on SciKit learn, many of the models would not produce codominant results.
+Therefore, we created a NaN_map to fill in missing Age and Embarked values, and modify our parameters.
+Some model requires special parameters in the constructor and we searched the documents.
+* Our final results are:
+_      Aditya = AdaBoostClassifier.
+FP = 32, FN = 21.
+    *  Rohan = DecisionTreeClassifier (min_samples_leaf=30).
+FP = 9, FN = 45.
+    *  Manas = RandomForestClassifier (parameters above).
+FP = 18, FN = 29.
+    *  Adithya =  MLP.
+FP = 26, FN = 26.
+    *  Yisu = SVM (used svm.SVC, sigmoid kernel).
+FP = 0, FN = 104. _

 | Task | Current Status | Date Assigned |  Suspense Date | Date Resolved |
 |------|----------------|---------------|----------------|---------------|